Jeremiah-Griffin/TIFF_tags/README.md

 # TIFF_tags

-A  BTreeMap and getter method to return the name of a TIFF/EXIF tag given its u16 tag ID.
+A  look up table to return the name of a TIFF/EXIF tag given its u16 tag ID.

 MIT license.
 Please cite the United States Libarary of Congress: